dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 between the provider and consumer that binds them together.
 The provider has to provide its functions according to the contract, because the consumer will run its business process based on that contract.
 The Repository pattern is the design of that contract.

+!!! info

-> From now on, I'll use these three terms: provider, consumer, and contract.
+    From now on, I'll use these three terms: provider, consumer, and contract.

 I'll use a simple example: I'm going to create a `UserRepository` contract to perform CRUD operations on a database.